Updated - January 2022

 Another option to consider is the full face snorkel mask that combines the snorkel with the mask into one piece of equipment.
 To learn more about what brands are good and the pros and cons of them, read this page.

-Mask Strap Quick Release
+Mask Strap Connection

 Freediving & Tube Collapse